MichaelB167/bitcoin-mining-applications/README.md

 Bitcoin was invented by a person with the pseudonym Satoshi Nakamoto as a way to mitigate fraud in online transactions.
 They postulated that the current system of relying on financial institutions as third parties to process transactions is risky because it introduces a significant need for trust between parties.
 Bitcoin instead allows two parties to interact directly with each other based on cryptographic proof and records transactions in a public ledger called the 'block chain' which we'll cover momentarily.

 Their vision has only been partially achieved.
-Bitcoin's proponents will note that its value has increased from pennies in 2012 to ~450 USD today and currently averages ~250k transactions/day in the largest Bitcoin wallet, Blockchain.
+Bitcoin's proponents will note that its value has increased from pennies in 2012 to ~450 USD today and currently averages ~250k transactions/day in one of the larger Bitcoin wallets, Blockchain.

 However, the same fasciliation of near total anonymity and authentication standards that made Bitcoin successful have made it a target for crime.
 The most well-known cases are probably its fascilitation of a wide variety of illegal transactions on Silk Road and the disappearance of hundreds of millions of dollars worth of Bitcoin from the servers of an exchange called Mt Gox run by this super trustworthy looking guy: